 It is important to recognize the overall significance of asking about pets.
 Being able to present information about how the abuser has treated animals can be a valuable tool to illustrate the extent of the abuser’s controlling and violent behavior.
 Knowing whether a pet is involved may help not only the pet but also other abused parties.
 Many individuals experiencing domestic violence may decide not to leave due to fear of leaving a pet behind, and addressing such concerns increases the likelihood that they will escape an abusive situation.

 Discuss Resources for Pets

-- Establish ownership of the pet by creating a paper trail (e.g., obtain a license, have veterinarian records put in the applicant’s name)
+- Establish ownership of the pet by creating a paper trail (e.g., obtain a license, have veterinarian records put in the petitioner’s name).

 - Keep emergency provisions for the pet.
-Pack a bag for the pet that includes the following:
+Pack a bag for the pet that includes these items:

 - documents of ownership (receipts from adoption or purchase of pet, license to establish ownership, receipts for animal purchases)